Anglican Diocese of Nelson

-The diocese was founded in 1858 and the seat of the Bishop is at Christ Church Cathedral in Nelson.
+The Diocese was founded in 1858 and the seat of the Bishop is at Christ Church Cathedral in Nelson.

-On 31 August 2019 Stephen Maina Mwangi was ordained and installed as Bishop of Nelson Diocese.
+On 31 August 2019, Steve Maina was ordained and installed as Bishop of Nelson.

-Nelson diocese is a noted Evangelical diocese, drawing similarities with the Anglican Diocese of Sydney, in Australia.
+Nelson Diocese is a noted Evangelical diocese, drawing similarities with the Anglican Diocese of Sydney, in Australia.

 List of bishops

+The following individuals have served as the Bishop of Nelson, or any precursor title:

 Archdeaconries

-In 1866, the sole archdeaconry — of Waimea — was vacant.
+In 1866, the sole archdeaconry – of Waimea – was vacant.